Paumanok and Palmer vineyards are two of the North Fork’s oldest wineries, each having been founded in Aquebogue in 1983.

-The Massoud family, owners of Paumanok since its inception, purchased Palmer’s 60-acre vineyard, winery and inventory in August.
-The sale included the Palmer brand, which continues under the stewardship of an integrated team of Paumanok and Palmer staffers.
+The Massoud family, owners of Paumanok since its inception, has agreed to purchase Palmer’s 60-acre vineyard, winery and inventory.
+The sale, expected to close August 1, will also include the Palmer brand, which will continue under the stewardship of an integrated team of Paumanok and Palmer staffers.

-The wineries have a lot in common.
+Palmer and Paumanok have a lot in common, Massoud noted.
 Two of Riverhead Town’s first three wineries, Palmer and Paumanok have reputations among the more respected and widely known wine brands on Long Island.
 They are also both certified sustainable wineries.

-While rare for a Long Island winery to change hands, Palmer is the third to be sold in the past 20 months.
-Shinn Estate Vineyards in Mattituck was purchased by New Jersey financier Randy Frankel and his wife, Barbara, in April 2017 and almost exactly a year later a family group headed by Mexican businessman José Antonio Rivero Larrea and his daughter, Maria, acquired Martha Clara Vineyards in Riverhead.
+While rare for a Long Island winery to change hands, Palmer is the third to be sold in the past 15 months.
+Shinn Estate Vineyards in Mattituck was purchased by New Jersey financier Randy Frankel and his wife Barbara in April 2017 and almost exactly a year later a family group headed by Mexican businessman José Antonio Rivero Larrea and his daughter Maria acquired Martha Clara Vineyards in Riverhead.

-In this rare instance, however, the owners of an existing local winery took over a neighboring operation and decided to keep the existing brand intact.
+In this rare instance, however, the owners of an existing local winery are taking over a neighboring operation, while still keeping the existing brand intact.